Gang rape: As an act of war

-Gang rapes during civil wars and ethnic riots take added dimension of becoming a means of revenge, sending a message to the victims' community, inducing fear in the opponent, and creating a sense of solidarity among the soldiers or militants or the violent group.
-Major ethnic conflicts and wars within the last 50 years have witnessed a campaign of gang rapes.
-Rapes by Soviet soldiers and the Mahmudiyah rape and killings by American soldiers are examples of such war crimes.
+Gang rapes during civil wars and ethnic riots take added dimension of becoming a means of revenge, sending a message to the victims' community, inducing fear in opponents or creating a sense of solidarity among the rapists.
+At least 20,000 women were raped or gang raped and afterwards killed by the Imperial Japanese Army during the Nanjing Massacre during the Second Sino-Japanese War.
+Major ethnic conflicts and wars within the last 50 years have witnessed several campaigns of gang rapes.
+Rapes by Soviet soldiers and the Mahmudiyah rape and killings by five United States Army soldiers are examples of such war crimes.